truenas/documentation/content/SCALE/SCALEUIReference/Credentials/KMIPSCALE.md

 ---
 title: "KMIP Screen"
-description: "This article describes the fields in the KMIP Key Status screen on TrueNAS SCALE Enterprise."
+description: "Describes the fields in the KMIP Key Status screen on TrueNAS SCALE Enterprise."
 weight: 75
 aliases:
 tags: